JACCCostring/Weather-Info/README.md

 # Weather-Info
-Weather info about some important cities and countries.
-Made use of QNetwork module for internet resource consuming REST API, and to store data no-DB (database) firebase API has been used.
+Weather info.
+It's a Qt based widget application to display weather info about some important cities and countries.
+Made use of QNetwork module for internet resource REST API consumpsion, and to store data no-DB (database) firebase API has been used.
 It has remote control capabilities with an embeded server, made using low level Qt-Sockets.
 Program scan a bonch of countries and cities dispalying High and Low temperatures and Humidity.